If you are a new mother, you may be wondering if it is safe to take hair, skin, and nail vitamins while breastfeeding.

 Postpartum Self-Care Tips

-It’s no secret that being a parent is tough work.
-But what many people don’t realize is that the postpartum period can be just as challenging, if not more so.
+What many people don’t realize is that the postpartum period can be very challenging.

 Thankfully, there are some things you can do to take care of your postpartum body during this time.
 Here are four postpartum self-care tips: